2025 Nauruan constitutional referendum

 A constitutional referendum was held in Nauru on 11 October 2025, the same day as the parliamentary election.
 The referendum was the result of a government proposal to amend the constitution to change the parliament term from three to four years.
 A two-thirds majority was required for the amendment to pass.
 A majority of voters rejected the proposed amendment.

+All though the referendum failed to adopt the constitutional amendment, over 40% of voters voted in support of it.
+This allowed parliament to review the amendment.
+President David Adeang introduced the constitutional amendment before parliament in December 2025.
+On 26 March and 31 March 2026, Parliament unanimously voted in favor of the amendment, passing it into law.